Washington, D.C. & Alexandria, VA Felony Attorney

 Aggressive Legal Representation

-The state of Virginia places felonies in 1 of 6 classes, depending on the severity of the crime:
+The state of Alexandria, VA places felonies in 1 of 6 classes, depending on the severity of the crime:

 - Class 1: Class 1 felonies are the most serious offenses.
 Capital murder is a Class 1 felony, and defendants may face the death penalty if convicted.
 Other potential punishments include life in prison and a $100,000 fine.